barkingiguana/barkingiguana.github.com/verification.md

 In the same directory as the article source there will be a file with the same name and '.asc' at the end.
 This is the ASCII armoured detatched signature for that file.
 Save that to your computer also.

-## Verify the article using the signature.
+## Verify the article using the signature

 Once you have both files you can do this pretty easily at the command line.